 Sunday the 30th will be at Hyde Park Golf & Country Club in Cincinnati.
 Tom Bendelow laid out the original nine holes in 1902.
 The club acquired additional property and in 1920 Donald Ross completely redesigned the course which has stayed true to its Ross roots while implementing occasional upgrades with the most recent done by Tim Liddy.
 Lunch at the club before the event with tee times starting at 1:00.

-Society members Cob Carlson and Kevin Mendik, along with Paul Murphy from Charles River will provide a program about Donald Ross at the Newton Free Library.
-The library’s web site notes that “In this program, filmmaker Cob Carlson will use clips from his documentary, ‘Donald Ross: Discovering the Legend’, to describe Ross's emigration from Scotland to the U.S., his work in Massachusetts and his life on Beacon Street in Newton.
-Golf historians Kevin Mendik and Paul Murphy will join Carlson in telling how Ross’s extraordinary vision and legacy continue today.
-The program is part of the Newton History series and is cosponsored by Historic Newton.
-Cob Carlson has been a film and video editor/producer for 27 years.
-He has worked on award-winning documentaries, feature films, major network television programs and more.
-Cob’s work has been seen on PBS, ABC, and NBC among others.
-He has taught at Emerson College and Eastern Connecticut State University.”
+Society members Cob Carlson and Kevin Mendik, along with Paul Murphy from Charles River provided a program about Donald Ross at the Newton Free Library on April 27.
+The library’s web site noted that “In this program, filmmaker Cob Carlson will use clips from his documentary, ‘Donald Ross: Discovering the Legend’, to describe Ross's emigration from Scotland to the U.S., his work in Massachusetts and his life on Beacon Street in Newton.
+Golf historians Kevin Mendik and Paul Murphy joined Carlson in telling how Ross’s extraordinary vision and legacy continue today.

 The Society has opened a small golf shop for members only.
 Leading the offering is Donald Ross Sportswear!
 A limited selection of their superb sportswear is now offered to Society members.
 Rob Stein, owner of Donald Ross Sportswear and Society member, has been very gracious.
 The items are of top quality material and styling and is found in the finer golf shops and retail stores.
 Golf attire is offered for men and woman with the Society crest on left chest or left sleeve.
 Members can view their catalog of offerings and special pricing.
 Donald Ross Sportswear directly supports the Tufts Archives with generous donations and by their support of Tufts' fund raising.
 Members should first log into the Society web site, select 'Donald Ross Sportswear' via the MEMBERS tab.